Low BMI Life Insurance Cover For Underweight People

 What is BMI?

 BMI stands for Body Mass Index.
-It’s a relatively simple calculation taking your weight and dividing it by your height in metres squared.
+It’s a relatively simple calculation that takes your weight and divides it by your height in square meters.

 Here’s the example the NHS gives: